Rovanion/liuthesis/README.md

 \includearticle{<citekey>}
 ```

-With the `\includearticle` command, you can include pdf articles and
+With the `\includearticle` command, you can include pdf articles and refer to
-refer to them in your thesis. demothesis.tex provides an example of
+them in your thesis.
+An example of this is given in the demo files (see above).
-this. `<citekey>` should be the same as the key in your bibliography
+`<citekey>` should be the same as the key in your bibliography which describes
-which describes your article, and the file name of the pdf file.
-You
+your article, and the file name of the pdf file.
+You can refer to your articles
-can refer to your articles in your thesis using the reference key
+in your thesis using the reference key `art:<citekey>`.
-`art:<citekey>`.

 ```
 \includearticletex{<citekey>}